 Canadian Coalition of Municipalities against Racism and Discrimination (CCMARD)

-The Canadian Commission for UNESCO invites municipalities from across Canada to join the Canadian Coalition of Municipalities against Racism and Discrimination and be part of the larger International Coalition of Cities against Racism promoted by UNESCO.
+The Canadian Commission for UNESCO invites municipalities from across Canada to join the Canadian Coalition of Municipalities against Racism and Discrimination and be part of the larger International Coalition of Inclusive and Sustainable Cities − ICCAR, promoted by UNESCO.

 In close cooperation with the Canadian Association of Statutory Human Rights Agencies (CASHRA), the Canadian Race Relations Foundation (CRRF) and numerous partners at the national, provincial and local levels, CCMARD continues to extend across Canada.